bratislava/kupaliska-starz-fe/README.md

 **Recaptcha**

-To make recaptcha work properly in local environment, you need to set `REACT_APP_RECAPTCHA_CLIENT_SECRET` variable from [Recaptcha Admin Site](https://www.google.com/recaptcha/admin/site/450722714/settings).
-From there use the "SITE KEY".
+To make recaptcha work properly in local environment, you need to set `REACT_APP_RECAPTCHA_CLIENT_SECRET` variable from [reCAPTCHA Enterprise](https://console.cloud.google.com/security/recaptcha).
+From there use the `kupaliska.bratislava.sk DEV` key

-For production, use [this](https://www.google.com/recaptcha/admin/site/450632804/settings) link instead.
+For production there is `kupaliska.bratislava.sk PROD` key

 To install dependencies: